Festival of Nations 2025

 Every winter, the halls of Townsend Harris turn into an enormous dance studio as students from across the school spend seemingly every waking moment choreographing and rehearsing the dances that will take over the stage when the annual Festival of Nations premieres towards the end of February.

-This year was no different, and students are passionate about the work they do.
+This year was no different, and students remain passionate about the work they do.

-“Being able to share my Polish culture with the rest of school and those in the FON itself makes it worth every minute," said senior and Polish FON leader Anabelle Deveduex.
+“Being able to share my Polish culture with the rest of school and those in our team makes it worth every minute," said senior and Polish FON leader Anabelle Deveduex.
 “FON is also a fun time with friends.
-My friend group usually comes together to get ready and listen to music and make so many cute memories eating food and doing each other's hair while cheering each other on."
+My friend group usually comes together to get ready and listen to music and make so many cute memories.
+We spend time eating food and doing each other's hair all while cheering each other on."

 As memorable as it is, it's also a lot of work for FON leaders.
 Hispanic FON leader and senior Emily Cantos said, “Being a FON leader is extremely time-consuming, especially when you’re in other FONs.
 You spend most, if not all of your days after school teaching for your own FON, [as well as] your other free periods or time at home."

 But what happens when the curtains close on the final performance?
-Students go back to their daily routines, the hallways become bare, and what’s left are memories, yes, but also tons of photos and videos in various places.
-To commemorate all the effort that goes into each year's show, The Classic decided to collect many aspects of this year's FON in one place.
-Below you will see a photos of various FONs, livestreams from two performances, and a focus on one of the most important aspects of the show: costumes.
+Students go back to their daily routines, the hallways become bare, and what’s left are memories, yes, but also tons of photos and videos scattered across various school accounts.
+The Classic hasdecided to collect many aspects of this year's FON in one place.
+Below you will see photos of various FONs, livestreams from two performances, and a focus on one of the most important aspects of the show: costumes.

 Costumes and FON 2025

 FON is more than a dance showcase, it’s a celebration of cultural heritage, and the costumes that each FON selects for their performance tell their own story.
-The Bollywood FON is a key part of the performance, and The Classic decided to highlight their process for selecting costumes this year.
+Bollywood FON's traditional finale is a key part of the performance, and The Classic decided to highlight their process for selecting costumes this year.

-One of the biggest FONs is Bollywood FON, a dynamic and cultural dance group that invites students of all backgrounds to participate.
+Bollywood FON is one of the biggest FON teams.
+It's a dynamic and cultural dance group that invites students of all backgrounds to participate.
 The group’s inclusivity is reflected not just in the choreography but also in the vibrant outfits that bring the performance to life.

 The costume selection process for Bollywood FON is meticulous, requiring months of planning and collaboration.
-Bollywood FON leader and senior Aisha Rana shared how the team coordinated with designers in India to create this year’s outfits.
+Bollywood FON leader and senior Aisha Rana said that her team coordinated with designers in India to create this year’s outfits.
 “One of the old Bollywood FON leaders gave me the contact of a person they used to work with regarding the making of these outfits,” Aisha said.
 “I reached out to her in mid-September to discuss the designs, what we were looking for, and the overall vision for this year.”

 Keeping it Classic Podcast